-For many small and medium sized businesses (SMBs), offering a traditional group health insurance plan is an expense they simply can't afford.
-Luckily, there are other, more affordable and flexible options that make offering health insurance possible.
+For many small and medium-sized businesses (SMBs), offering a traditional group health insurance plan is an expense they simply can't afford.
+Luckily, other more affordable and flexible options make offering health insurance possible.

 The short answer is yes—employers can provide workers with a health insurance stipend to help pay the cost of an employee's individual health insurance.
 However, business owners should be aware of the tax implications of a health insurance stipend versus a tax-free reimbursement plan like a health reimbursement arrangement (HRA).

-In this article, we'll go over both taxable stipends and tax-free reimbursement plans as alternatives to group health insurance so you can decide which is best for your organization.
+In this article, we'll review taxable health stipends and tax-free reimbursement plans as alternatives to group health insurance so you can decide which is best for your organization.

 What is a stipend for health insurance?

 First, let's talk about health stipends.
-One way for SMBs to help workers cover health costs is to offer a health insurance stipend, which is simply extra money in an employee's paycheck.
+One way SMBs can help workers cover the cost of health insurance and other out-of-pocket expenses is to offer a health insurance stipend, which is simply extra money in an employee's paycheck.